ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Abstract

 \section{Abstract}

 Image representation is a fundamental task in computer vision.
 However, most of the existing approaches for image representation ignore the relations between images and consider each input image independently.
-Intuitively, relations between images can help to understand the images and maintain model consistency over related images.
-In this paper, we consider modeling the image-level relations to generate more informative image representations, and propose ImageGCN, an end-to-end graph convolutional network framework for multi-relational image modeling.
-We also apply ImageGCN to chest X-ray (CXR) images where rich relational information is available for disease identification.
-Unlike previous image representation models, ImageGCN learns the representation of an image using both its original pixel features and the features of related images.
+Intuitively, relations between images can help to understand the images and maintain model consistency over related images, leading to better explainability.
+In this paper, we consider modeling the image-level relations to generate more informative image representations, and propose ImageGCN, an end-to-end graph convolutional network framework for inductive multi-relational image modeling.
+We apply ImageGCN to chest X-ray images where rich relational information is available for disease identification.
+Unlike previous image representation models, ImageGCN learns the representation of an image using both its original pixel features and its relationship with other images.
 Besides learning informative representations for images, ImageGCN can also be used for object detection in a weakly supervised manner.
-The Experimental results on ChestX-ray14 dataset demonstrate that ImageGCN can outperform respective baselines in both disease identification and localization tasks and can achieve comparable and often better results than the state-of-the-art methods.
+The experimental results on 3 open-source x-ray datasets, ChestX-ray14, CheXpert and MIMIC-CXR demonstrate that ImageGCN can outperform respective baselines in both disease identification and localization tasks and can achieve comparable and often better results than the state-of-the-art methods.